houzyk/thephilosophicalcode/content/articles/idempotency-in-action.md

 1. Click on any article on [Wikipedia](https://www.wikipedia.org/ "Wikipedia").
 2. Click on the first non-parenthesized, non-italicized link.
 3. Ignore external links.
-4. You will eventually reach the Wikipedia article on “[Philosophy](https://en.wikipedia.org/wiki/Philosophy "Philosophy")”.
+4. You will eventually reach the Wikipedia article about “[Philosophy](https://en.wikipedia.org/wiki/Philosophy "Philosophy")”.
 5. Fun exercise: try to automate steps 1 to 4.

 ## 3. Idempotency In Maths.